-This healthcare certificate program will prepare students for entry-level positions in the healthcare industry.
+This healthcare program will prepare students for entry-level positions in the healthcare industry.
 Students will gain knowledge and skills pertinent to work in the medical industry and will be provided a basis of preparation to pursue further training and employment in the health industry and beyond.
-This certificate is unique in that is provides opportunities to gain work experience which will occur throughout the 8-week work placement after the completion of the in-class training portion of the program.
+This program is unique in that is provides opportunities to gain work experience which will occur throughout the 8-week work placement after the completion of the in-class training portion of the program.
 Participants will also acquire life skills, job readiness, essential skills, as well as cultural competency training to better prepare them for retention in the workforce.

 - Receive a Statement of Completion from Niagara College